pritamqu/SSL-ECG/README.md

-# "Self-supervised ECG Representation Learning for Emotion Recognition" (TF v1.14.0)
+# Self-supervised ECG Representation Learning for Emotion Recognition (TF v1.14.0)

 Folllowing are the papers associated with this project: